Non-Owner Car Insurance: What It Is, Cost & Who Needs It

 Frequent Borrowers and Rental Car Users

 If you regularly borrow cars from friends or family members, non-owner insurance provides peace of mind.
 The coverage protects you when the vehicle owner's policy limits are exceeded, ensuring you're not personally liable for thousands in damages.
-Similarly, frequent travelers who rent cars multiple times per year can save money on expensive rental car coverage.
-Instead of purchasing insurance at the rental counter each time, your non-owner policy provides liability protection wherever you go.
+Similarly, frequent travelers who rent cars multiple times per year can save money by skipping expensive rental car counter insurance.
+Instead of purchasing coverage at the rental desk each time, your non-owner policy provides liability protection wherever you go.

 Drivers Requiring SR-22 Filing